rdkcentral/ThunderNanoServices/examples/TestUtility/TestUtilityPlugin.md

 <a name="method.description"></a>
 ## *description <sup>method</sup>*

-Retrieves the description of selected test command
+Retrieves the description of selected test command.

 ### Parameters